JANVI2411/Product-Detection/README.md

 <br>
 [Drive Folder of Augmented Images](https://drive.google.com/drive/folders/1btYOQfTe7QTFAMuf8ljPsvsTryisBbXB?usp=sharing)

-    I also tried classifying the products using GroceryDataset_part1/ProductImages, but I obseved many products on the shelf are out of the provided dataset's
+    I also tried classifying the products using GroceryDataset_part1/ProductImages, but I obseved many products on the shelf are out of the provided
     10 categories.

     Dataset Prepartion: